École de Musique de l´Union Grand-Duc Adolphe

 The application form must include 3 copies of the free compositions (soloist part) selected by the contestant.
 For individual competitors, the entrance fee is 32 EUR.
 For chamber music groups the entrance fee is 16 EUR per individual member of the group.
 The entrance fee has to be paid at the latest by the deadline to bank account of “École de Musique de l´Union Grand-Duc Adolphe (UGDA)”.
 Banking fees are chargeable to the candidate.
 The entrance fee is not refundable.

-In the frame of the co-operation between EMCY members, the solo categories oboe, bassoon, horn, piano solo and chamber music (percussion trio) will be opened on the international level.
+In the frame of the co-operation between EMCY members, the solo categories strings: violin, viola, violoncello, double bass and chamber music (strings) will be opened on the international level.
 The UGDA Music School awaits applications from all over Europe.

 Participants perform 1 set piece plus 1 or 2 pieces of their own choice (lasting 10 – 25 minutes depending on the level).
 The competition is divided into six different levels.
 The solo categories are open up to 26 years